-If $M$ pseudoconcave in the sense of Andreotti (for example strictly pseudoconcave), we have by a well-known result of Andreotti \cite[Proposition 11]{A63} (see also \cite[Proposition 5.7]{M96}) also the upper bound $\limsup_{k\rightarrow\infty}k^{-n}\dim H^0(\ol M, L^k)<\infty$.
 Question~\ref{q-gue220512yyd} is related to problem of compactification of pseudoconcave manifolds to compact projective or Moishezon manifolds and was studied by many authors \cite{A63,AS,AT,Be05,DM,EH,M96,M16,NT,ST82}.
 In \cite[p.\,29]{M96} and in discussions with Gennadi Henkin \cite{He} it was conjectured that a characterization of Moishezon 1-concave manifolds in terms of positive sheaves analogous to the Grauert-Riemenschneider characterization is possible.
 The boundary behavior of $\Pi_k$ is closely related to the problem of extending the Kodaira embedding theorem to complex manifolds with boundary and are fundamental questions in the study of complex manifolds with boundary.
-The difficulty of Question~\ref{q-gue220512yyd} comes form the fact that we do not know if the associated $\ddbar$-Neumann Laplacian has spectral gap.
-The spectral gap property plays an important role of the study of Bergman kernel asymptotic expansions on complex manifolds without boundary (see~\cite{MM07}).
+The difficulty of Question~\ref{q-gue220512yyd} comes form the fact that we do not know if the associated $\ddbar$-Neumann Laplacian has a spectral gap.
+The spectral gap property plays an important role in the study of Bergman kernel asymptotic expansions on complex manifolds without boundary (see~\cite{MM07}).
 The boundary $X$ is a compact CR manifold and $L$ is a CR line bundle over $X$.
-In~\cite{HLM},~\cite{HHL17}, it was shown that if $X$ admits a transversal and CR $\R$-action and $(L,h^L)$ is a $\R$-invariant positive CR line bundle, then the associated Kohn Laplacian has \emph{partial spectral gap} and the associated Szeg\H{o} kernel admits a full asymptotic expansion.
-Therefore, it is natural to ask if Question~\ref{q-gue220512yyd} is true when $M'$ admits a holomorphic $\R$-action.
-A big difference between CR case and complex manifolds with boundary case is that even $M'$ admits a holomorphic $\R$-action, it is still very difficult to see if the associated $\ddbar$-Neumann Laplacian has spectral gap or \emph{partial spectral gap}.
-From the Szeg\H{o} kernel asymptotic expansion obtained in~\cite{HLM},~\cite{HHL17} and by carefully study semi-classical Poisson operator and using some kind of reduction to the boundary technique, we give an affirmative answer to Question~\ref{q-gue220512yyd} when $M'$ admits a holomorphic $\R$-action under certain natural assumptions.
-Moreover, we establish an asymptotic expansion for the Bergman kernel of the $\ddbar$-Neumann operator on $M$ with respect to high powers of a positive line bundle $L$ under under certain natural assumptions.
+In~\cite{HLM},~\cite{HHL17}, it was shown that if $X$ admits a transversal and CR $\R$-action and $(L,h^L)$ is a $\R$-equivariant positive CR line bundle, then the associated Kohn Laplacian has \emph{partial spectral gap} and the associated Szeg\H{o} kernel admits a full asymptotic expansion.
+Therefore, it is natural to study Question~\ref{q-gue220512yyd} when $M'$ admits a holomorphic $\R$-action.
+A significant difference between the CR case and the case of complex manifolds with boundary is that even when $M'$ admits a holomorphic $\R$-action, it is still very difficult to see if the associated $\ddbar$-Neumann Laplacian has a spectral gap or \emph{partial spectral gap}.
+From the Szeg\H{o} kernel asymptotic expansion obtained in~\cite{HHL17,HLM}and by carefully studying the semi-classical Poisson operator and using a reduction to the boundary technique, we establish an asymptotic expansion for a partial Bergman kernel of on $M$ with respect to high powers of a positive line bundle $L$ under certain natural assumptions.